pwotw/pwotw/README.md

-# Pandas Weirdness of the week
+# Pandas Weirdness of the Week

 A collection of Weird behaviour encountered when using Pandas.